Duration: at least FIVE days

 Since we were headed to the ruins of Copan in Honduras, we skipped the trip to Tazumal.
 However, the historical site is one of the most important and impressive pre-Columbian sites in El Salvador.
 Excavated ruins cover an area of 10 km² and make up the most significant Mayan temple in El Salvador.
 If you didn’t get a chance to learn about the Mayan culture on your trip through Central America, Tazumal offers the perfect opportunity.
 You’ll find the ruins only 15 km from Santa Ana.
 A half-hour bus ride (bus line 218 towards Chalchuapa) from Santa Ana will take you almost to the entrance gate.
 Just let the bus driver know where you want to get off.
 They are super friendly and eager to help.

-How to get to Santa Ana:
+How to get to Santa Ana?

 Bus 201 connects San Salvador and Santa Ana.
 The trip takes about 1,5 hours and costs $1,5.
 To get to Parque Cerro Verde, take bus 248 from La Vencedora bus terminal in Santa Ana (1.75 hrs, $0.85)

-Where to stay in Santa Ana, El Salvador?
+Where to stay in Santa Ana

 It’s pretty tricky to find a local sleeping arrangement in Santa Ana.
 Most of the hostels seem very large, crowded and owned by foreigners.
 So it’s worth checking out Airbnb.